In this project, the TeleBeam system was installed in a two bedroom house, providing a vital third bedroom and bathroom in the roof space.

 Converting the loft transformed the feeling of space in the property and provided much needed extra accommodation quickly and in a cost-effective way.
 This improvement considerably enhanced the value of the property without the cost and hassle of moving.

-TeleBeam was installed from the outside using scaffolding (only access to one side of the eaves is needed, normally the side where the roof lights or dormers are to be installed).
-It required only three rows of tiles to be removed to allow the insertion of the beams.
-These were then inserted into roof space.
+TeleBeam was installed from the outside using scaffolding (access is only needed to one side of the eaves, normally the side where the rooflights or dormers are to be installed).
+It required removal of only three rows of tilesto allow the insertion of the beams.
+These were then inserted into the roof space.

 After the removal of the braces, the flooring is fixed directly to the TeleBeams, with no need for any additional floor joists.
 Installed and sound insulated, this is then ready for floor coverings to be laid.